Consistent Approval-Based Multi-Winner Rules: ABC Counting Rules

 \begin{reptheorem}{thm:characterizationWelfareFunctions} \thmcharacterizationWelfareFunctions \end{reptheorem}

-It is easy to verify that ABC counting rules satisfy symmetry, consistency, weak efficiency, and continuity; all this follows immediately from the definitions in Section~\ref{subsec:counting-rule-def}.
-Proving the other implication, however, requires a long and complex proof, which can be found in Appendix~\ref{sec:app:countingrules}.
-Furthermore, the set of axioms used in Theorem~\ref{thm:characterizationWelfareFunctions} is minimal, i.e., any subset of axioms is not sufficient for the characterization statement to hold.
-A detailed argument can be found in Appendix~\ref{subsec:independence}.
+It is easy to verify that ABC counting rules satisfy symmetry, consistency, weak efficiency, and continuity; all this follows immediately from the definitions in Section~\ref{subsec:counting-rule-def}, in particular the summation in Equation~\eqref{eq:score}.
+For example, consistency is an immediate consequence of the fact that $\score{f}(W,A+A')=\score{f}(W,A)+\score{f}(W,A')$.
+Proving the other implication of Theorem~\ref{thm:characterizationWelfareFunctions}, however, requires a long and complex proof, which can be found in Appendix~\ref{sec:app:countingrules}.

+Furthermore, the set of axioms used in Theorem~\ref{thm:characterizationWelfareFunctions} is minimal, i.e., any subset of axioms is not sufficient for the characterization statement to hold (see Appendix~\ref{subsec:independence}).